dcvetko/cyscheduler/README.md

 Creates polls to decide on "meetings" on strawpoll.me

 Polls are created:
-- From the next day onwards
+- From the next day onwards (can be overridden)
 - Every day or only on weekends (Friday, Saturday and Sunday)
 - Times can wary for weekdays and weekends (Saturday and Sunday)